top of page

 There are many things to consider when it comes to strawberry storage and shelf life.
 What is the best way to keep strawberries once picked, or do you bring them home from the store?

-This post will help answer most of your questions on how to store strawberries including in the fridge after washing.
+This post will help answer most of your questions on how to store strawberries in the fridge after washing.

 When learning how to store strawberries in the fridge after washing, it’s essential to ensure they stay fresh and mould-free.
 Start by washing the fresh strawberries in a vinegar solution made from one part white vinegar and three parts cold water.